modelflows/modelflowsapp/_research/ai-models/cardiac-pathology/2026-pattern-identification-cvds.md

 <!-- The following video summarizes the developed system and shows the obtained results in the diagnosis task: -->

+**Important Note:** this diagnosis framework is different to the diagnosis introduced in our tutorial [*here*](https://modelflows.github.io/modelflowsapp/software/applications/2026-cardiac-pathology/#ai-tutorials).

-Download the code for **Diagnosis** in Python version [*here*](https://github.com/modelflows/ModelFLOWs-cardiac/raw/refs/heads/main/legacy-medical-data-tutorials/Diagnosis_scripts.zip).
+The code in Python version for **Diagnosis** presented in this section could be found [*here*](https://github.com/modelflows/ModelFLOWs-cardiac/raw/refs/heads/main/legacy-medical-data-tutorials/Diagnosis_scripts.zip).

 The pretrained weights can be downloaded [*here*](https://drive.google.com/file/d/1tO9dv1zjzObGCOOrsoJgYpPxQZYdi2BC/view?usp=drive_link).

 ### Prediction <a id="prediction"></a>